arnosti-lab/Cell_cycle_expression_of_polarity_genes/README.md

 `$ Rscript ./run/phase_assignment.R`

-`phase_assignment.R` outputs:
+`phase_assignment.R` creates a results folder and outputs:
-- `20200922_genes_of_interest_detected_in_dataset.csv`, a table that lists the labels for polarity and cell-cycle genes and whether or not they are expressed in a particular single-cell data set.
+- `results/20200922_genes_of_interest_detected_in_dataset.csv`, a table that lists the labels for polarity and cell-cycle genes and whether or not they are expressed in a particular single-cell data set.
 - Seurat objects that contain the phase assignments for each cell in the @meta.data slot

 **Figures and Tables**